List of Indonesia Super League hat-tricks

-This is a list of association football players that have scored three goals (a hat-trick) or more in a single match in the Indonesia Super League (now Liga 1).
+This is a list of association football players that have scored three goals (a hat-trick) or more in a single match in the Indonesia Super League.
 The league, which started in 2008, is the top-tier of Indonesian league football replacing the Liga Indonesia Premier Division, thus transforming the competition into a double round-robin system.
-The first player to achieve the feat was Cristian Gonzáles, who scored three times for Persik Kediri in a 4–0 victory over PSIS Semarang.
-Until now there are nine players who have scored four goals in a match, and there are only two players who can score 5 goals in one game.
-The forward Persipura Jayapura, Boaz Solossa, is the player who scored the most hat-tricks in ISL and Liga 1 to date.
+The first player to achieve the feat was Cristian Gonzáles, who scored three goals for Persik Kediri in a 4–0 victory over PSIS Semarang.
+Until now ten players have scored four goals in a match, and only three players can score five goals in one game.
+Two players − Boaz Solossa and Alex Martins − have scored the most hat-tricks in Super League to date.